 Stage 2 — Broad Issue Resolution when a brand / product is mentioned without the handle.

 Stage 3 — Proactive Engagement — Brand / product is not mentioned directly but there is an opportunity to engage the user for issue resolution or delight.
 Just be sure to never real any private information online.

 Product — Direct mentions of the products you provide.
 For an airline this would be flights, first class, inflight Wi-Fi, etc.

 Customer value — Which customers are most valuable for your business?
 Aim to match your existing high value customer segments.
-For example, the airline struggling with loyalty may prioritize reaching out to frequent travelers who live near their hub and are known to pay for upgrades.
+For example, an airline struggling with loyalty may prioritize reaching out to frequent travelers who live near their hub and are known to pay for upgrades.

 Influence — How large of an audience will this interaction impact?
 For example, an airline might prioritize a travel blogger or an internet celebrity.